 On Oct.
-17, 2018, the Government of Canada legalized the consumption of cannabis.
+17, 2018, the Government of Canada legalized the consumption of adult use cannabis.
 As with alcohol, the required age for purchase and use varies from province to province.
-Similarly, the outlets through which it can be purchased varies by province.
+Similarly, the outlets through which it can be purchased vary by province.

 In light of its recent legalization and the growing interest in cannabis as a treatment for epilepsy, Epilepsy Toronto recently conducted a survey of those with personal experience in the management of seizures with cannabis.
-The findings of the Epilepsy & Marijuana/Cannabis Usage Survey helped Epilepsy Toronto and Ontario agencies to better understand the current interest of usage of cannabis among our members.
+The findings of the Epilepsy & Cannabis Usage Survey helped Epilepsy Toronto and Ontario agencies to better understand the current interest in the usage of cannabis among our members.

 It is important to remember that while there is a growing body of scientific and anecdotal evidence to suggest cannabis can be an effective treatment for controlling some forms of seizures, there is no consensus in the medical community for its use.
 You must talk to your doctor before making any changes to your medication regime.